 - 1. Small sample size both in number of respondents and countries. - 2.
-Focused mainly on speaking and listening skills. - 3.
-Does not provide answers about other important linguistic skills, such as writing, reading and vocabulary. - 4.
+Little information about the other linguistic skills (reading, writing). - 3.
 No information collected about pronunciation and accent or proper language use.

 Conclusions

 Despite the survey weaknesses, the following conclusions can be drawn from the needs analysis.